peteha/pggb-docs/vcfoperations/telegraf/telegraf-opensource-deployment-linux.md

 ![](images/CleanShot%202025-05-29%20at%2006.42.42@2x.png)<!-- {"width":755} -->

 The proxy is added to a collector group.
 In my example I am using a non-HA collector group called ‘pggb’.
-The following is the screen shot of my example collector group.
+The following is the screenshot of my example collector group.

-Use the IP address of the porxy in the script.
+Use the IP address of the proxy in the script.

 ![](images/CleanShot%202025-05-29%20at%2006.46.03@2x.png)<!-- {"width":749} -->